Pungyeon/clean-go-article/README.md

 })
 ```

-This solves both the problem of omitting comments or accidentally labelling the variables incorrectly.
-Of course, we can still confuse properties with the wrong value, but in these cases, it will be much easier to determine where our mistakes lies within the code.
-The ordering of the properties also do not matter anymore and therefore incorrectly ordering the input values, is no longer a worry.
-The last added bonus of this technique, is that we can use our Option `struct`, to infer default values of our functions input parameters.
+This solves both the problem of omitting comments and that of accidentally labeling the variables incorrectly.
+Of course, we can still confuse properties with the wrong value, but in these cases, it will be much easier to determine where our mistake lies within the code.
+The ordering of the properties also doesn't matter anymore, so incorrectly ordering the input values is no longer a concern.
+The last added bonus of this technique is that we can use our Option `struct` to infer the default values of our function's input parameters.
 When structures in Go are declared, all properties are initialised to their default value.
-This means, that our `QueueDeclare` option, can actually be invoked in the following way:
+This means that our `QueueDeclare` option can actually be invoked in the following way:

 ```go
 q, err := ch.QueueDeclare(QueueOptions{